What is Dimension Fill?

 Without Dimension Fill

-Let’s say you have a sparse data set with some weeks missing:
+Without dimension fill, when we have a sparse data set with some weeks missing, it looks like the image below:

 With Dimension Fill